-- the opposite footpath of a side street, from property boundary to kerb between 10 am and 2 pm on 22nd September; and - any opposite kerb outstands, seating and/or planting areas (as applicable), between 10am and 2pm on 22 September.
+- the opposite footpath of a side street, from property boundary to kerb between 10am and 2pm on 22nd September; and - any opposite kerb outstands, seating and/or planting areas (as applicable), between 10am and 2pm on 22 September.

-Development should not increase the amount of overshadowing to Yarra Bend Park, TH Westfield Reserve and surrounding open space, as caused by existing conditions, measured between 10am and 2pm on 22 September.
+Development should not increase the amount of overshadowing to Yarra Bend Park, TH Westfield Reserve and surrounding open space, except the car parks and associated access ways abutting the southern boundary of Precinct 1, as beyond that caused by a 14.4m wall set back 3m from the property boundary, measured between 10am and 2pm on 22 September.

-2.2.6 Building separation, and amenity requirements
+2.12 Building separation, and amenity requirements